M-Commerce: Designing for Mobile Sites

 Every image should have a purpose, catering to the site’s overall mobile experience.
 Use high-quality images and concise, engaging product descriptions to create an appealing and informative shopping experience.

+When reviewing your client’s site, see how the images appear when the content is stacked vertically.
+If a visitor has to scroll too much to locate key information, you may lose their attention and their business.
 See how many images you can remove without compromising the site’s quality.
 This can improve user experience and load times.
-If the images are critical to your client’s brand message or necessary for customer conversion, consider resizing and refocusing the images.
+If the images are critical to your client’s brand message or necessary for customer conversion, consider resizing and refocusing them.

 Review the site’s content